StatQuest/signa/README.md

 **Here's what people are saying about  **[The StatQuest Illustrated Guide to Neural Networks and AI]()****

 >*This book is a game changer.
 With simple yet thorough diagrams, useful and relevant code examples, and his usual fun analogies, Starmer one more time manages to demystify the complexity behind neural networks.
-Topics such as transformers, LSTMs, and attention mechanisms will not be a mystery anymore after reading this gem.* - **Luis Serrano**, Founder and CEO of [Serrano Academy](https://www.youtube.com/@SerranoAcademy)
+Topics such as transformers, LSTMs, and attention mechanisms will not be a mystery anymore after reading this gem.* - **Luis Serrano**, Founder and CEO of [Serrano Academy](https://www.youtube.com/@SerranoAcademy) and author of [Grokking Machine Learning](https://www.amazon.com/Grokking-Machine-Learning-Luis-Serrano/dp/1617295914)

 ----